 GeneCards Summary for RHOH Gene

 RHOH (Ras Homolog Family Member H) is a Protein Coding gene.
-Diseases associated with RHOH include T-Cell Immunodeficiency With Epidermodysplasia Verruciformis and Hodgkin Lymphoma.
-Among its related pathways are GPCR Pathway and Phospholipase-C Pathway.
-GO annotations related to this gene include GTP binding and GTPase inhibitor activity.
+Diseases associated with RHOH include T-Cell Immunodeficiency With Epidermodysplasia Verruciformis and Lymphoma.
+Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase inhibitor activity.
 An important paralog of this gene is CDC42.

 UniProtKB/Swiss-Prot for RHOH Gene